jayzyaj/react-native-redux-navigation-v2-boilerplate/README.md

 react-native run-ios
 ```

-In order to be authenticated or to sign in

-use the credentials below
+In order to be authenticated or to sign in use the credentials below:

 **email:** `test123@nomail.com`